cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 ### Generic

+It's considered good practice to check the boxes in the PR template (to confirm that the listed requirements have been met) and to include a brief description of the PR.

 Each exercise should have its own branch created from `main`.
 This branch currently contains modified files that don't belong to this backlog.
 Can you either
 1. fix this branch by either rebasing it onto `main`, Or
 2. close this PR and submit a new PR using a new branch created from `main?